-To earn the Associate in Arts Degree, a student must meet the following requirements:
+To earn the Associate in Arts Degree in Liberal Arts (LBRT) from HawCC, a student must meet the following requirements:

-- 1. Credits Required: A total of 60 credits earned at or transferred to HawCC in 100-200 level courses - $2.\,A$ minimum of $15\,HawCC$ credits must be completed - 3.
+- Credits Required: A total of 60 credits earned at or transferred to HawCC in 100-200 level courses - 2.
+A minimum of 12 credits must be completed at HawCC - 3.
 Minimum GPA Required: A minimum cumulative GPA of 2.0 is required for graduation - 4.
 CR/NC option may be used to satisfy area and general elective requirements (Policy Haw 5.503)